jostylr/mathpebbles/src/templates.md

 The type can also have x,y,width,height coordinates embedded, in that order.
 It requires being in parentheses.
 To do this with latex, the type has to be specifically given and then use parentheses.
+But really for the latex, we want x, y, scalex, and scaley.
+To do this do a % followed by up to 4 numbers

             if (type.includes('\u0028') ) {   //open parentheses
                 let par;